dreuss/smooth-moove/README.md

 Modernizr - media query support

 # How to use
--Assign an object literal to a variable, and set the options you want.
+Assign an object literal to a variable, and set the options you want.

--instantiate a new smooth_moove function and add the variable from the object literal as the args.
+instantiate a new smooth_moove function and add the variable from the object literal as the args.

 # Options
     tel_responsive_placement = {